Spencer-IT/IT-Admin-Reporting/README.md

 ---

-Things I want to add/try:
+## Things I want to add/try:
 - Easy tenant switching
 - Microsoft 365 Group support
 - I took my original script and used ChatGPT to add comments and it made some minor changes.
 I might upload the original and then the ChatGPT version to show the changes.
 - I used to have Copilot last year but didn't use it so I cancelled.
 I may get it back to see what kinds of changes and updates it recommends
+- As I add scripts and tools I will create a folder structure
+- Potentially have a main menu
+- Potentially have a GUI, if I go that route I will start a C# project